Our Heat Networks

 Wood chips are typically delivered by tipper truck every two weeks during the winter, which is conveyed automatically via auger to the boiler.

 The biomass heat network will supply 120MW of renewable heat per annum and save 100 tonnes of CO2 emissions versus electricity.

-The Barn installed a 100kW wood pellets boiler in 2010 to provide heat to the arts centre and the newly built adjoining Buchanan’s Bistro.
-HOBESCO took over operations of the plant in 2012 and extended the heating network to include a large private dwelling and Deeside Rugby Football Club’s changing rooms.
+The Barn, a multi-arts centre at Woodend, installed a 100kW wood pellet boiler in 2010 to provide heat to the arts centre and the adjoining Buchanan bistro.
+HoBESCo took over operation of the plant in 2012 and extended the heating network to include a large private dwelling and Deeside Rugby Football Club’s changing rooms.
 Replacing individual oil boilers, the low carbon heating system saves 70 tonnes of carbon emissions per year.